I can finally publish a blog all about the making of this dress so I hope you enjoy it and find it helpful or insightful…

 Stitching the lower edge of the pocket, the crossed pins higher up mark the pivot points for the seams creating the upper edge.

 Since first making the dress it’s been through the wash once and I’ve noticed the top edges of the pockets have stretched slightly because they are on a bias grain.
-I would suggest for future makes that you use a strip of iron-on interfacing approx 3cms x the top width of the pocket to reinforce the edge and stop it from stretching and nagging out of shape.
+I would suggest for future makes that you use a strip of iron-on interfacing approx 3cms x the top width of the pocket to reinforce the edge and stop it from stretching and bagging out of shape.

 Once both fronts have their pockets sewn it’s a case of matching the centre front seams and stitching.